RayHightower/RayHightower.com/_posts/2023-11-08-forming-storming-norming-performing.markdown

 1. **Forming**.
 Right after the team launches, everyone is excited and happy to work together.
 We're all buddies, right?

 2. **Storming**.
 Team members disagree for the first time.
-A few start to wonder "Why did I ever join this team?"
+A few folks wonder "Why did I ever join this team?"
 Some members might quit the team at this stage.
 Many teams die at the first sign of _Storming_.

 3. **Norming**.
 Team members have worked through the _Storming_ disagreement.
 They decide to stick together and tough it out.